samirvaf/samirvaf/README.md

 My name is **Samir Ferreira**.
 I've been working as Test Automation Engineer/SDET since 2017.

 I'm passionate about software development, so i'm always learning something new and exciting.
-My main focus right now is **Game Development with Unity** 💻

 In my free time I like to:
 - 🎮 Play video games with friends and my beautiful wife